slurmulon/gooey-spec/README.md

 Gooey solves the variable state represenation issue by:

 1. Formally describing the **relationships** between localized and remote API resource entity states.
-2. Outlining how these states should be managed, opening up interesting opportunities for highly generalized state management librariesi and state debugging tools.
+2. Outlining how these states and their relationships should be managed, opening up interesting opportunities for highly generalized state management libraries and state debugging tools.
-3. Defining the potential origins of a state, such as local session memory, a Restful Web API resource, a Service Worker, or IndexedDB.
+3. Defining the potential origins/sources of a state, such as local session memory, the browser URL, a Restful Web API resource, a Service Worker, or IndexedDB.
-4. Describing a procedure for resolving URI templates using active entity states (`/v1/orders/{$ref.shop.current.uuid}`)
+4. Describing a procedure for resolving URI templates using active entity states (`/v1/orders/{$ref.orders.one.uuid}`)
 5. Ensuring states are compatible with the HTML5 History API

 ### Design